lindsay0416/begin_gRPC/README.md

-# My first gRPC practise with Golang
+# My first gRPC task with Golang
 Star gRPC in Galang